iot-salzburg/IOT-Adapter/README.md

 This should output `{}`:

-If running with docker-compose works, push the image in order to make the customized image runnable in the stack
+If running with docker-coTrouble-shootingmpose works, push the image in order to make the customized image runnable in the stack

 ```bash
 cd ../iot-Adapter